Open House Festival

 What you can expect

 Sun safety: Practice safe sun.
-Walk is full sun with minimal shade access.
-Active walking pace: Comfier shoes for a comfier walk.
+Walk is often full sun exposure.
+Active-paced walk: Walking good distance.
+Comfier shoes for a comfier walk.

 Create a free visitor account to book festival tickets